jim-collier/x9git/README.md

 ## Commands

 What you reach for daily is a one-word command.
-Everything else is grouped under a noun, so the whole set is discoverable from three starting points. `repository` and `branch` spell out if you prefer them.
+Everything else is grouped under a noun, so the whole set is discoverable from a handful of starting points. `repository` and `branch` spell out if you prefer them.

 | Command              | Args          | What it does
 | :--                  | :--           | :--